rockavoldy/odoo-cheatsheet/README.md

 ```
 http://localhost:8069/report/html/sale.report_saleorder/38
 ```
-Just keep in mind, some style is not supported in pdf.
-So, sometimes the style is good in html, but when trying to generate pdf, it's all broken, so, keep tinkering~
+> [!IMPORTANT]
+> Make sure to check the pdf result too beside of the html result, because some style is not supported or can have different behavior in pdf, like css grid-layout.
+So, keep tinkering~

 ### Internationalization report odoo 11
 - https://stackoverflow.com/questions/60827887/odoo12-can-i-translate-strings-in-reports
-- When using `--dev all` while running Odoo, it won't load the translation, [Odoo will directly render the data from the views](https://github.com/odoo/odoo/issues/35553), so translation won't work.
+- If you are working on i18n, make sure to not use `--dev` tag when running odoo instance, because [Odoo will directly render the data from the views, and skipping i18n data](https://github.com/odoo/odoo/issues/35553), so translation won't work.

 ### Report not consistent showing header and footer
-- See your terminal, if there is a WARNING from wkhtmltopdf like this
+- Check your terminal or log, if there is a WARNING from wkhtmltopdf like this
     ```sh
     WARNING <db_name> odoo.addons.base.models.ir_actions_report: wkhtmltopdf: b'Exit with code 1 due to network error: UnknownContentError\n'
     ```
     Then it's mean you have [some resouces that can't be loaded, check again your resources like image, js, css, or font](https://stackoverflow.com/a/57991849/13028862).
-It's better to load it locally at the same server than using CDN, to minimize time out while fetching the content.
+It's better to put it inside the module at the same server than using CDN, removing 1 point of failure.

-## Backup and restore db (not specifically Odoo, but useful)
+## Backup and restore db (not specifically Odoo, but will be used every day)
 ### Restore DB
 1. When it's dumped as gz, use gunzip to extract and pipe directly to psql
     ```sh